 With the injuries behind him, Wilson still was the favorite to start at quarterback for BYU in his junior campaign after showing some tremendous flashes during that rocky sophomore season.
 Against Massachusetts in particular, Wilson threw for four touchdowns, including one that was a perfect throw down the middle of the field to hit his receiver in a small window on a post route.
 That throw was a flash of potential and showed what would come in 2020 as Zach Wilson launched his campaign for the 2021 NFL Draft.

 Zach Wilson rockets himself onto the 2021 NFL Draft radar

-Once a no-name quarterback at BYU who had shown flashes but was often injured, Wilson is proving in his 2020 season that he has impeccable upside.
+Once a no-name quarterback at BYU who had shown flashes but was often injured, Wilson proved in 2020 that he has impeccable upside.
 In 2019, he had spotty accuracy to all levels of the field, but especially to the deep portion of the field.
-That all changed in 2020, however, as Wilson is consistently hitting his receivers in stride.
-Despite a soft schedule, Wilson is proving he can make this NFL throws in tight windows.
+That all changed in 2020, however, with Wilson consistently hitting his receivers in stride.
+Despite a soft schedule, Wilson proved he can make NFL throws in tight windows.